nnellans/terraform-guide/README.md

 ```
 - This block supports hard-coded values only
 - The `required_version` parameter is used to specify which version(s) of Terraform CLI are supported by this Root Module.
 You can say that only a specific version is supported, or you can specify a minimum version, maximum version, or even a range of versions.
 See the [Version Constraints](https://www.terraform.io/language/expressions/version-constraints) documentation for more information
 - The `required_providers` block declares which providers are used by this Root Module (and any Child Modules too), so that Terraform CLI can install these Providers and use them.
-This also allows you to specify which versions of each Provider are supported by your code.
-There are a lot of nuances to the `required_providers` block.
+This also allows you to specify which versions of each Provider are supported by your code
   - The `configuration_aliases` parameter is used when you have multiple copies of the same Provider
-- The `backend` block is used to configure which Backend the Terraform CLI will use.
-More information on Backends can be found later in this guide
+- The `backend` block is used to configure which Backend the Terraform CLI will use
 - The `terraform` block has a few other uses, but they will not be covered here.
 Read the [Terraform Settings](https://www.terraform.io/language/settings) documentation for more information

 ### provider Configuration Blocks